- ABOUT US

 Architectural code consulting is extremely important that the correct occupancy classification be made, as the Code requirements differ for each type of occupancy.
 Improper classification might result in an inadequate level of life safety or overspending on non-required items.

 Calculation of the Occupant Load is necessary to ensure the provision of adequate exit capacity for each floor and part of a proposed development or refurbishment.
 The calculation needs to be performed by utilizing the occupant load factors specified therein for the different occupancy classifications.

 XELUXE reviews and assists in the design of means of egress for all types of facilities.
 Egress design can be based on code-specified prescriptive requirements, such as the number, capacity, and location of exits.
 Design can also be based on performance measures, such as required safe egress time, calculated exiting rates and times, and assessment of potential hazard conditions.

-To document the egress design, XELUXE prepares fire and safety Plans for the project.
+To document the egress design, XELUXE prepares to fire and safety plans for the project.
 The plans illustrate the relevant egress and life safety features, including a summary of applicable code criteria, exit locations, occupant load calculations, egress capacities, travel distances, dead-ends, and exit discharge routes.
 If performance-based methods are used, the plans will also include the relevant design criteria.
-Fire Safety Plans aid the client and code official by clearly documenting the egress design.
+Fire Safety Plans aid the client and code officials by clearly documenting the egress design.

 Type of Construction

 We define types of building construction based on the combustibility and the fire-resistance rating of a buildingâ€™s structural elements.Â We assist to identify the appropriate requirements pertaining to construction assemblies and structural fire resistance ratings.
 Structural elements include exterior bearing walls; interior bearing walls; columns; beams, girders, trusses, and arches; floor-ceiling assemblies; and roof-ceiling assemblies.